Muhsin ibn Ali: Attack on Fatima's house

 It is uncertain what followed the above altercation at Fatima's house.
 Some Shia sources report that Fatima suffered injuries during a raid on her house led by Umar, including the canonical Kitab al-Kafi.

-The allegations of violence are categorically rejected by Sunnis, though such claims appear in some Sunni historical sources: In his al-Saqifa wa Fadak, al-Jawhari includes a tradition to the effect that Umar and his men first threatened to set Fatima's house on fire.
+The allegations of violence are categorically rejected by Sunnis, Shia writer al-Jawhari includes a tradition to the effect that Umar and his men first threatened to set Fatima's house on fire.
 Then they entered the house, despite her pleas, and forced Ali and his supporters out of the house.
 The remainder of the account in al-Imama wa al-siyasa describes that Ali was pulled out of his house by force and threatened with death, according to Khetia.'
 Mu'awiya is known to have alluded to the violent arrest of Ali in a letter to him before the Battle of Siffin.
-Al-Tabari notes that Abu Bakr regretted the events after Saqifa on his deathbed, writing that Abu Bakr wished he had "never opened Fatima's house to anything, even though they had locked it as a gesture of defiance."
+According to Shia scholar Khetia, al-Tabari notes that Abu Bakr regretted the events after Saqifa on his deathbed, writing that Abu Bakr wished he had "never opened Fatima's house to anything, even though they had locked it as a gesture of defiance."